California PC 278 Child Abduction Law

 Difference Between a Child Abduction and Kidnapping

-Crimes of child abduction and kidnapping should not to be interpreted as equivalent.
+Crimes of child abduction and kidnapping should not to be interpreted as the same.
 Kidnapping is a crime against the kidnapped person while child abduction is a crime against both the child abducted and the parent of the abducted child.

 Legal Defenses for California PC 278